Canon 200D versus Nikon D5500

-If the number of relative strengths (bullet points above) is taken as a guide, the D5500 emerges as the winner of the match-up (7 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D5500 is the clear winner of the contest (7 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 200D or the D5500 handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why expert reviews are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.